FalsePattern/Templates/community/contributing.md

 * Not everyone has an ultrawide monitor.
 Try to keep lines below 120 characters in length.
 * Do not reformat existing code.
 Reformatting is done exclusively by the maintainers.
 * Annotations have one parameter per line, no exceptions
+* Do not pollute the repo with IDE-specific configuration files.